Chachapoyas to Gocta Bus

 The distance from Chachapoyas to Gocta has an extension of 45 km.
 Traveling by road for about 1 hour.
 The land transport company that provides this route is Destinos North, which offers its tickets to S / 70.
 The buses of this company leave at 9:00 a.m. from the Chachapoyas terminal.
 Upon arrival you will notice that the climate in Gocta is mild and very pleasant with temperatures that rise to 25 ° C in the summer and fall to 15 ° C.

-Why book Chachapoyas to Gocta bus with redBus?
+Why book a Chachapoyas to Gocta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Chachapoyas to Gocta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chachapoyas to Gocta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The history of Chachapoyas goes back to the ancestral period (7.000 years b.
 C.) when the first settlers of the area left traces of their past in remains on rock.
 However, the most important legacy of the life in this territory was left by the Chachapoyas culture (13th century AD).
 The Chachapoyas culture were a population of combative and fierce spirit in the battle.
 They opposed violent resistance to the inca’s expansion but they were defeated by the inca Tupac Yupanqui.Its Spanish foundation dates from 1538, under the name of San Juan de la Frontera de los Chachapoyas.
 In 1544 the settlers decided to move from the settlement of the city to an area less rough and with better weather.
 During the Independence war, the settlers of Chachapoyas woke up their ancestral spirit of fight to join the liberator army.
 On June the 6th 1821 took place the Higos Urco Battle, a legendary confrontation where the courage of the Chachapoya’s culture defeated the realistic forces, leaving heroic names as Matiaza Rimachi, an indigenous brave woman when she was defending her ideals.Nowadays Chachapoyas, since it’s the oldest and most historic tradition city, is recognized as the Amazonian capital and the entrance door to the peruvian jungle.
 Its location between the mountains and the beginning of the jungle gives to the city a varied and pleasant climate.
 The name comes from the indigenous word “sachapuyos”, which means “men of the fog” due to the peculiar fog that dominates the area of the hill Puma Urco, close to the city.